We Connect Franklin County Families

 How We Do It

-Our highly trained and experienced service coordinators will visit to gain a full understanding of a person's challenges and opportunities for growth.
+Our highly trained and experienced Service Coordinators believe in fully accessible, person-centered services.
+Service Coordinators design visits in the office, in the home, out in the community or at a provider's location to gain a full understanding of a person's challenges and opportunities for growth.

 We connect to resources like: employment, transportation, therapies, summer camps, day programming, supportive living and personal assistance.

-We raise public awareness and help attain funding for the services provided in our region, supported by primarily by county taxes.
+We raise public awareness and our Board of Directors oversees funding requests for a portion of the services provided in our region, supported primarily by county taxes.

 Spread the Word